Frequently Asked

 You have 10 days to upload receipts.
 It is highly encouraged to upload your receipts as soon as possible.

-Does premium come out of Premium bucket or OOP?
+Does premium come out of the Premium or Out of Pocket bucket?

 When submitting expenses for premium reimbursements, Providers should select the Premium account, even if it appears empty.

-Can you use the debit card to a premium ahead of time?
+Can you use the debit card to pay a premium ahead of time?

 Yes, but only after your first premium is paid.
 We need your monthly premium billing statement so that we can load the correct amount on your card ((check timing of premium bucket loading))